Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 - Tenjin Central Park

-- Fukuoka Red Brick Culture Museum
+- Fukuoka Red Brick Culture Museum (photo below)

 Afternoon to Evening (2-3 hours)

-5. Canal City Hakata: Canal City Mall is a multi-level shopping complex and has a canal running through it with water shows.
+Canal City Mall is a multi-level shopping complex and has a canal running through it with water shows.

 This is the most popular shopping area and is always listed in the top things to do in Fukuoka.
 You can grab dinner here.

-6. Naka River: Enjoy a scenic walk along this river flowing through Fukuoka, or take a Naka river cruise.
+Enjoy a scenic walk along this river flowing through Fukuoka, or take a Naka river cruise.

 You can also grab a soy milk latte located right on the river at TOFFEE park.

-Day 2 of Fukuoka Itinerary
+Day 2 – Day Trip from Fukuoka

-Nanzoin and Dazaifu Tenmangu are two of the most popular day trips that are not too far from Fukuoka city.
+Nanzoin and Dazaifu Tenmangu are two of the most popular day trips that are not too far from Fukuoka City.

 Morning (2-3 hours)

-1. Nanzoin: Nanzoin Temple is famous for housing one of the world’s largest bronze statue of a reclining Buddha.
+Nanzoin Temple is famous for housing one of the world’s largest bronze statue of a reclining Buddha.

-Photos do not do it justice.
 You can also explore the forest-like temple grounds.

 To get to Nanzoin from Hakata Station, take the JR Fukuhokuyutaka line to Kidonanzoin-mae Station.